Best Network Testing Tools to Buy in January 2026

 How to test connectivity to a specific port in PowerShell?

-To test connectivity to a specific port in PowerShell, you can use the Test-NetConnection
+To test connectivity to a specific port in PowerShell, you can use the Test-NetConnection cmdlet.
+Here's how you can use it to test connectivity to a specific port:

-Test-NetConnection -ComputerName <hostname or IP address> -Port <port number>
+Test-NetConnection -ComputerName -Port

 For example, to test connectivity to port 80 on a server with the hostname "example.com", you would run: